suddjian/bloggjian/README.md

 - The benefits of indulging heartily in nerdiness

+- Working on open-source for free is usually not the best way to spend your time

 ## 🚀 Quick start

 Navigate into the site’s directory and start it up.